dvdme/forecastiopy/README.md

 ForcastIO Python 3
 ===================
 A Python wrapper for the [Forecast.io](http://www.forecast.io) API.
-This is a Python 3 fork of David Ervideira's forecastiopy.
+This is a fork of David Ervideira's forecastiopy, ported for Python 3.
 If you are not using Python 3, make sure to use [his version](https://github.com/dvdme/forecastiopy).

 ####Quick Start: